-Q Energy - Drink Healthy Ambassadors Left to Right: JN Carriere, Mike Darbyshire, Sandra Walter.
+Q Hydration Ambassadors Left to Right: JN Carriere, Mike Darbyshire, Sandra Walter.

-Q Energy is a synergistic blend of Quercetin, Herbal Extracts, Vitamins and Electrolytes to support every day Energy, Health and Performance.
-Q Energy is tested and produced in a NSF Certified for Sport® facility in beautiful Vancouver, British Columbia.
+Q Hydration is a synergistic blend of Quercetin, Herbal Extracts, Vitamins and Electrolytes to support every day Energy, Health and Performance.
+Q Hydration is tested and produced in a NSF Certified for Sport® facility in beautiful Vancouver, British Columbia.

 We're all about transparency.
 Below you'll find our complete list of ingredients.
 Or you can go directly to our Nutrition Facts and list of healthy ingredients.

 Q Energy's unique active ingredient, Quercetin is a bioflavonoid - a natural compound derived from fruits, plants and vegetables.
 We source our Quercetin from the bean pods of the Fava d'Anta tree which grows in Brazil.
 We use only the highest quality ingredients and perform vigorous testing.
 Our Quercetin is 99.8% pure.

 Quercetin can produce incredible benefits:

 - Quercetin provides energy at a cellular level.
 Studies have shown that Quercetin can increase the number mitochondria in your cells.
 Mitochondria are the 'powerhouses of the cells' that metabolize fat and sugar into energy.
 More mitochondria means more of your calories can be turned into useful energy.

 - A University of Michigan study indicates that "quercetin may be beneficial in the treatment of viral infections" by virtue of its ability to inhibit the replication of the rhinovirus, the virus which is responsible for the vast majority of common colds.
 As an anti-oxidant, quercetin can help prevent cell damage from free radicals.